 Xiengkhouang – Luang PrabangDay 3

-This early morning, you will visit Central Market of Phonsavanh to watch different Hill Tribes to barter and exchange merchandises, then heading out the this small town to Luang Prabang, on the way, you will drop off and see a site more than 200 years old Buddha images in Thampra and varied Hmong and varied hill tribe minority villages along the road.
+This early morning, you will visit Central Market of Phonsavanh to watch different Hill Tribes to barter and exchange merchandises, then heading out this small town to Luang Prabang, on the way, you will drop off and see a site more than 200 years old Buddha images in Thampra and varied Hmong and varied hill tribe minority villages along the road.
 They are nice, friendly and welcome you to visit.
-After a photo stop, you will continue driving up hill, enjoying mountain splendid natural scenery, forest and landscape.
+After a photo stop, you will continue driving up hill, enjoying mountain splendid natural scenery, forest, and landscape.
 After a tea or coffee break at Sala Phoukhoun, where the T-junction of bordering meets Vientiane-Xiengkhouang-Luang Prabang, the journey will take you over mountainous region to Luang Prabang.
 The tranquility and charm of this town with its splendid natural scenery and cultural sights make it one of the most delightful places to visit in Laos.

 Overnight in Luang Prabang